For questions about this program, contact Kevin Reigh, Creative Communities Program Manger

 - Arts-based research initiatives or arts enrichment programs for students.

 Applicants register and submit the application through TAC Grants Online (https://tac.smartsimple.ca).
 Applications must be submitted no later than 11:59 pm on the deadline dates.
 TAC does not accept applications by any other means of delivery.
 You will receive a confirmation email when your application is submitted.
 Check your spam/junk mail folder if it doesn’t arrive in your in-box.

 Please download the full Program Guidelines for complete program details and application specifics.
-Program Guidelines for 2021 will be added 3 months prior to the application deadline.

 APPLICATION ACCESSIBILITY SUPPORT FOR DEAF PERSONS OR PERSONS WITH DISABILITIES